hdthinh1012/fcj-workshop-0-writeup/content/1-Introduce/1.1-concepts/_index.md

 ## HTTP Live Streaming
 A protocol of adaptive streaming proposed by Apple, providing ability to stream videos with different bitrate, automatically or manually chosen by the client.

+HLS breaks down videos into smaller chunks and delivers them using HTTP protocol.
+The client devices implemented to comply to HLS protocol downloads the video chunk and serve to users.
+HLS protocol also provided options to generate and deliver chunk into different video encodings, bitrate, resolution, audio quality.

 ## AWS Elasic Compute Service (EC2)
-General purpose virtual private server
+A High-level general purpose virtual private server provided by AWS, providing multiple features such as:
+- Amazon Machine Images (AMIs):
+Provide multiple image packages for variety of Operating System, developement environment, package components.
+- Instance types:
+Multiple configurations of CPU cores, memory, disk size, network capacity and hardware graphic acclerations
+- Amazon EBS volumes:
+Persistent storage volumes
+- Instance store volumes:
+Storage volumes for temporary data that is deleted when you stop, hibernate, or terminate your instance.
+- Key pairs:
+Secure login information for your instances.
+AWS stores the public key and you store the private key in a secure place.

 ## AWS VPC Security Group
-Act as virtual firewall, setting allow/deny rules for inbound/outbound connection based on protocol, port, desitnation, source, etc.
+Act as virtual firewall, setting allow/deny rules for inbound/outbound connection based on protocol, port, destination IP ranges, source IP ranges, etc.

 ## AWS Simple Storage Service (S3)
-Cloud file system provided by AWS for general purpose file storage.
+A cloud file storage system provided by AWS for general purpose file storage.
-AWS S3 file system is implement as flat system, meaning all the files stored in the same level, but is abstract as folder-like structure for easy management.
+AWS S3 is implemented as flat file system, meaning all the files stored in the same level, but is abstract as folder-like structure for easier view and management.
 For example, a bucket display as below in the AWS S3 management console:

 ```